wrsmA/uDesktopMascot/README_EN.md

 ## Feature List

-The application includes the following features.
-Please refer to the list for details.
+The application has the following implemented features.
+Please refer to the list below for details.

 You can add external assets by placing them in the StreamingAssets folder.

 <details>

-<summary>Model & Animation</summary>
+<summary>Models and Animations</summary>
-* Displays model files placed in StreamingAssets.
+* It loads and displays arbitrary model files placed in StreamingAssets.
   * Supports VRM (1.x, 0.x) format models.
   * Supports GLB/GLTF format models.